Last updated on May 16th, 2022

 - What material do you want, or can you afford?

 - Do you need insulation for your garage door?

 Answering these questions will help you have a better idea of what you need, so you can find out more accurate prices for your exact garage door replacement.

 How long does it take to fit a garage door?

-Usually between 2 hours and 1 day.
+Usually between two hours and one day.
 The time it takes will depend on the type of garage door that you currently have and the type you’re replacing it with.
 Garage doors with mechanical systems will take longer to install.